 Note 1: Please be aware that many trekking agencies tend to "Make up" trek names.
-Essentially, a trek is based on a region though some have become set paths.
+Essentially a trek is based on a region though some have become named based on set paths.

 Note 2: For a full detailed list of treks in Nepal covering each of the main treks listed above in detail - See my page on a full list of treks in Nepal.

 Here's a look at the peak and off peak months in Nepal: